shhoalex/revgraph/README.md

-learning frameworks work under the hood. **It is probably the most inefficient implementation you could have ever found (lol), so please don't use it for anything real.** It's simply a hackable toy computational graph / deep learning library that tries to replicate some of tensorflow and keras' interfaces.
+learning frameworks work under the hood. **It is probably the most inefficient implementation you could have ever found (lol), so please don't use it for anything real.** It's simply a hackable toy computational graph / deep learning library that tries to replicate some of tensorflow and kera's interfaces.